Aristocracy of officials: History

 Since the 16th century, offices in Denmark and Norway were also increasingly awarded based on merits and education, leading to the disappearance of the lower nobility as local elites, especially in Norway, as they were very often unable to afford costly university education abroad, and its gradual replacement as an elite by a class of university-educated higher officials, often of Danish or German origin.
 This development continued with the introduction of absolute and hereditary monarchy in 1660 in Denmark, which significantly weakened the political power of the still influential Danish nobility in favour of the King and the state administration and officials directly subordinate to the King.
 The kings from the 17th century and later periods tended to increasingly appoint non-nobles to state offices, to which nobles previously had had a monopoly, and noble status in the absolute monarchy came to be seen as mostly symbolic.
 Norway was different from Denmark in the fact that the Danish nobility still comprised a significant number and were wealthy and at least socially, if not politically, influential, while the nobility as a group was both politically, socially and economically insignificant, and increasingly so, in Norway.
-Nobility was formally abolished by the Norwegian Parliament in 1821, at which point the nobility comprised only a few families, virtually all of which were recently ennobled or foreign noble families rather than descendants of the original Norwegian nobility.
+Nobility was formally abolished by the Norwegian Parliament in 1821, at which point the nobility comprised only a few families, virtually all of which were untitled, recently ennobled or foreign noble families rather than descendants of the original Norwegian nobility.
+Most had usually in practice bought their noble status from the Danish king in the 18th century, but this new status carried few privileges.
+The formal nobility also excluded many of the country's wealthiest families, who saw no need to buy a letters patent.
+The few who did, like Anker, tended to produce fabricated genealogies to justify their claim.
+In practice Norway did not have a broad or enduring hereditary noble class.

 In most rural localities and districts in Norway, the local and regional clergy (such as parish priests and provosts) and the district judge were typically the foremost members of their communities from the 16–17th centuries and onwards, and in some cases, their offices were in practice semi-hereditary.
 Very often, the priest's estate was the largest and most prominent farm or estate in any given community.
+They symbolically mediated between the Crown and the people.
 According to Hoffmann, "the priests were an important part of the aristocracy of officials.
 They were the representatives of the king in their districts."
 During the absolute monarchy, the priests were "an important instrument for royal power in the local communities.
 The priest was the representative of the state, both in the religious area and other areas of society."